fate-ubw/RAGLAB/readme.md

   cd RAGLAB
   sh run/colbert_server/colbert_server-10samples.sh
   ~~~
+> [!NOTE]
-  - At this point, colbert embedding will prompt that due to path errors, colbert embedding needs to be reprocessed.
+> - At this point, colbert embedding will prompt that due to path errors, colbert embedding needs to be reprocessed.
 Please enter `yes` and then raglab will automatically help you process the embedding and start the colbert server.
 - Now please open another terminal and try to request the colbert server
   ~~~bash
   cd RAGLAB